Reshma62/library-room-client/Todo/Step.md

 ## HOme page

-FIXME: when enable dark mode chage the sdf to dark:
+Done: when enable dark mode chage the sdf to dark:

 Done: when reload private route should be loadding add

-TODO: make menu responsive
+Done: make menu responsive

 TODO: change the banner text and img

 TODO: change the footer content

-TODO: add category need to edit functionality

 DONE: show the category based product